vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/feature.md

 - `'auto-switch'`: "off | automatic | on" three-stage switch
 - `'switch'`: "Close | Open" toggle switch
-- `'auto'`: Automatically decide whether to apply dark mode based on user device's color-scheme or current time
+- `'auto'`: Automatically decide whether to apply dark mode based on user device’s color-scheme or current time
 - `'disable'`: disable dark mode

-> If you don't need this feature, set `darkmode: "disable"` to disable it.
+> If you don’t need this feature, set `darkmode: "disable"` to disable it.

 ## themeColor <MyBadge text="Enabled by default" />

 Theme color configuration.

-> If you don't need this feature, set `themeColor: false` to disable it.
+> If you don’t need this feature, set `themeColor: false` to disable it.

 - Type: `Record<string, string>`
 - Defaults: